📢 E-Invoicing Starting July 2026 — All B2B and B2G transactions must comply with the new regulations.

 Introduction

-Economic experts predict that Dubai’s inflation rate may drop to 2.8% in 2025.
-This means prices for food, housing, fuel, and other items could rise more slowly than the 3.3% increase seen in 2024.
-So, why do analysts expect lower inflation?
+Economic experts and the Central Bank of the UAE (CBUAE) predict that inflation will remain highly subdued in 2026, hovering between 1.6% and 1.8%.
+This means prices for food, housing, fuel, and other items will rise much more slowly than the 3.3% peak increase seen back in 2024.
+So, why do analysts expect lower inflation to stick around?
 This article will explain the key reasons and impacts in a simple way.

 Transport Costs Dropping Thanks to Cheaper Oil and Petrol